markthebault/kube-datascience/README.md

 ## Improvments to be done
 - Create a custom password for jupyter when is lunched
+- Store the home directory of jupyter to an S3 bucket (or compatible)
 - Lunch the different services in a separate namespace (let say we segregate by users)
 - Pass AWS environment variables to the containers dynamically
 - Add tensorflow capabilities to this environment